olin-electric-motorsports/olin-electric-motorsports/parts/README.md

 * 3D Model Naming Guidlines

-    The name of the folder for 3D Models should match the footprint name.
+    The name of 3D Models should match the footprint name.

 Guidelines are based off [KiCad Library Convention](https://klc.kicad.org/).